9andrea1/InvokerServlet-exec/README.md

-# JMXInvokerServlet-exec
+# InvokerServlet-exec
-JMXInvokerServlet serialized objects command execution
+JMXInvokerServlet-EJBInvokerServlet serialized objects command execution

 full credit and details at the following link: